-For a while now I’ve heard about something called white male privilege.
-As a white male who has never felt especially privileged, I never quite understood what the term was trying to refer to.
+For a while now, I’ve heard about something called white male privilege.
+As a white male who has never felt privileged, I never quite understood what the term was trying to refer to.

 I think I first heard about it when one of my favorite science fiction authors at the time, John Scalzi, wrote about it on his blog back in 2012.
 He wrote:

 Dudes.
 Imagine life here in the US — or indeed, pretty much anywhere in the Western world — is a massive role playing game, like World of Warcraft except appallingly mundane, where most quests involve the acquisition of money, cell phones and donuts, although not always at the same time.
 Let’s call it The Real World.
 You have installed The Real World on your computer and are about to start playing, but first you go to the settings tab to bind your keys, fiddle with your defaults, and choose the difficulty setting for the game.
 Got it?

 Okay: In the role playing game known as The Real World, “Straight White Male” is the lowest difficulty setting there is.

 I dare you to read the entire article.

 Up until this time, I liked John Scalzi.
 Up until I read that post, I read every book he wrote.
 This was before I realized what a massive social justice warrior he was.
 At the time, I didn’t even know what a social justice warrior was.
 I only knew that, unlike the words in his novels, the words on his blog bothered me.
 The words on his blog made me feel insulted.

 I may have been born white and male, but I assure you I am not privileged.
 When I was 19, I joined the military, the United States Air Force, to be exact.
 Not because I had an unquenchable thirst for patriotism and aviation, but because I felt I had no other choice.
 I couldn’t find meaningful employment anywhere in Southern California, where I was born and raised.